 *According to the 2017 Martindale-Nolo Research.

-Every type of personal injury case is different.
-And although we have the legal side covered, it can be helpful to have a general understanding of some of the unique laws and guidelines, the obstacles and opportunities we may face along the way, and some of the additional details that may impact the outcome of your case.
+Although we have the legal side covered if you’re hurt at work, it can be helpful to have a general understanding of the unique laws and possible obstacles that may apply to your situation